lunapapa-finland/Auto_MD2Video_Converter/config/llm_prompt.md

 2) Output ONLY a single valid UTF-8 JSON object.
 No markdown, no commentary, no trailing commas, properly escaped quotes.
 3) Do NOT add any new market analysis, price levels, events, or claims beyond what’s in the Markdown.
    - You MAY rephrase, clarify, or add tiny analogies/examples to aid understanding.
-4) First-person voice throughout (“Let’s take a look…”, “What this means is…”, “So in short…”).
+4) First-person voice throughout (“Let’s take a look…”, “What this means is…”, “So in short…”, etc.).
 5) End EACH section with a brief takeaway that naturally tees up the next section.
 6) Respect numbers and ranges EXACTLY as written in the Markdown (do not invent or round).
 7) If a section or bullet is blank, keep it concise: acknowledge briefly and move on (do NOT fabricate content).
 8) If an embedded image or any image placeholder appears, just refer to it generically based on section name in the narration.
 Do NOT describe content you can’t see.
-9) Keep language TTS-friendly: short sentences, simple phrasing, no emojis, no SSML tags.
+9) Keep language Piper-TTS friendly: short sentences, simple phrasing, no emojis, no SSML tags.
+Never generate content with '-', '\n' etc. All the sentence should be spoken without problem and avoid Sentence-Final Numbers.
 10) Do not merge, split, rename, or invent sections.

 TONE BY SECTION